Kyshawn George: Professional career

-Washington Wizards (2024–present)

 On June 26, 2024, George was selected with the 24th overall pick by the New York Knicks in the 2024 NBA draft; however, immediately on draft night, he was traded for the 26th and 51st overall picks in the 2024 draft.
 On July 6, he signed with the Wizards.
-He played his first NBA game on October 24, 2024, in a game against the Boston Celtics.
+He played his first NBA game on October 24, in a game against the Boston Celtics.

-George made his 100th three-pointer on his 59th game, marking the fastest a Wizards rookie has hit that milestone.
+George made his 100th three-pointer on his 59th game on March 13, 2025, marking the fastest a Wizards rookie has hit that milestone.
 Previously, Bradley Beal held that record with 100 threes made in 60 games.
 George also holds the franchise record of most consecutive games with a made three-pointer by a rookie, with 31.
 The previous record was held by Corey Kispert, with 15.
+In 68 appearances (38 starts) for Washington during the 2024–25 NBA season, he averaged 8.7 points, 4.2 rebounds, and 2.5 assists.

+On October 24, 2025, George scored a career-high 34 points on 11-of-15 shooting in a victory over the Dallas Mavericks; he also recorded 11 rebounds, four assists, two steals, and three blocks in the game.
+He made 48 starts for the Wizards during the regular season, recording averages of 14.8 points, 5.1 rebounds, and 4.5 assists.
+On March 4, 2026, George was diagnosed with a partial tear of the ulnar collateral ligament in his left elbow.
+On April 2, Washington confirmed that George would miss the remainder of the year due to the injury.

+National career

+George plays for the Canada men’s national basketball team in the 2027 FIBA Basketball World Cup Qualifiers in the July window.